catalyst-cloud/catalystcloud-docs/source/block-storage/volume-transfer.rst

 ########################################

-In this example, we will cover how to transfer volumes between different projects on the Catalyst Cloud.
+In this example, we will cover how to transfer volumes between different projects on Catalyst Cloud.
 Before we begin, there are some requirements that you have to check:

 - Does your new project have a large enough quota to support the new volume?